matrix-org/matrix-hookshot/docs/setup/figma.md

 The `passcode` should be a randomly generated code which is used to authenticate requests from Figma.

-The bridge will automatically setup a webhook on Figma for you upon startup, and will automatically reconfigure that webhook if the `publicUrl` or `passcode` changes.
+The bridge will automatically set up a webhook on Figma for you upon startup, and will automatically reconfigure that webhook if the `publicUrl` or `passcode` changes.

 ## Next steps